AnmolDhawan0512/DRESIO/Readme_Angle_Detection.md

 Note:
 1. Wherever "=" has been mentioned, it means that if the person passes that angle during exercise, we can increment the "rep counter".
 2. For all the exercises there has to be 2 methods, One for LEFT and one for RIGHT.
-3. CASE 1: DETECTION OF EXERCISE THAT THE PERSON IS GOING TO PERFORM: Take SHORT into consideration.
+3. **Case 1: Detection of Exercise that the person is going to perform: Take SHORT into consideration. **
-4. CASE 2: CALCULATING ANGLE TO INCREMENT REP COUNTER or INFORM PERSON TO ADD MORE ANGLE TO EXERCISE: Take LONG into consideration.
+4. **Case 2: Calculating angle to increment rep counter or inform person to add more angle to Exercise: Take LONG into consideration.**

 | EXERCISES  | ANGLES USED | SHORT | LONG |
 | ------------- | ------------- |------------- |------------- |